alessandromanattini/ANSAL/README.md

 ### VocVoiceTest
 It's a test version of the complete vocoder.
 It doesn't support noise generation, so it's a vocoder devoid of word intelligibility.

-## Autocorrelation Vocoder Section
-The monophonic version yields good results.
-I'm trying to extend it to a polyphonic version, but at the moment, the performances are terrible.

-## Usage
-...

 ## Contributors
 - Angelo Antona